Convergence of utility indifference prices to the superreplication price in a multiple-priors framework: The model

-We focus briefly on the time-consistency issue: how are the agent decisions or risk evaluations at different times interrelated once the information has been updated.
-Roughly speaking, time-consistency means that a decision taken tomorrow will satisfies today's objective.
-Recall that this issue appears already in mono-prior setting, in the study of dynamic risk measures for instance, and is linked with the law of iterated conditional expectations and the dynamic programming principle.
-We refer to the surveys \citep{AcPe11} and \citep{Bie16}} for detailed overviews.\\ Now when introducing multiple-priors one has to be even more careful with time-consistency.
-In \citep[Appendix D]{Rie09} a simple example illustrates what can happen if one is not cautious on the structure of the initial set of priors: one cannot hope to find an optimal solution using the dynamic programming principle when trying for instance to maximise a worst case expected utility problem.
-To deal with this, one has to assume that the set of prior is stable under pasting which roughly means that different priors can be mixed together (see \citep[Assumption 4]{Rie09}).
-Given \eqref{Qstar}, it is clear that our set of priors are stable under pasting.
-Indeed, if $Q^1,Q^2 \in \mathcal{Q}^{T}$ with $Q^1=Q^1_{1} \otimes q^{1}_{2} \otimes \cdots \otimes q^1_{T}$, $Q^2=Q^2_{1} \otimes q^{2}_{2} \otimes \cdots \otimes q^2_{T}$, then $R:=Q^1_{1} \otimes q^{1}_{2} \cdots \otimes q^1_{t-1} \otimes q^2_{t} \otimes \cdots \otimes q^2_{T} \in \mathcal{Q}^{T}$ for all $2 \leq t \leq T-1$.
-In a sense, the set $\mathcal{Q}^{T}$ is large enough (unlike in the example considered in \citep[Appendix D]{Rie09} ).
+The fact that our sets of probability measures are uniquely determined by the set of one-step-ahead probability measures is related to the notion of time-consistency on which we focus briefly now.
+Roughly speaking, time-consistency means that a decision taken tomorrow will satisfy today's objective.
+Recall that this issue appears already in a uni-prior setting, in the study of dynamic risk measures for instance, and is linked to the law of iterated conditional expectations and the dynamic programming principle.
+We refer to the surveys \citep{AcPe11} and \citep{Bie16}} for detailed overviews.
+When introducing multiple-priors one has to be even more careful with time-consistency.
+In \citep[Appendix D]{Rie09} a simple example illustrates what can happen if one is not cautious on the structure of the initial set of priors: One cannot hope to find an optimal solution using the dynamic programming principle.
+To deal with this, one has to assume that the set of priors is stable under pasting which roughly means that different priors can be mixed together (see \citep[Assumption 4]{Rie09}).
+It is clear that the set of priors $\mathcal{Q}^{T}$ is stable under pasting.
+Indeed, given \eqref{Qstar}, if $Q^1,Q^2 \in \mathcal{Q}^{T}$ with $Q^1=Q^1_{1} \otimes q^{1}_{2} \otimes \cdots \otimes q^1_{T}$, $Q^2=Q^2_{1} \otimes q^{2}_{2} \otimes \cdots \otimes q^2_{T}$, then $R:=Q^1_{1} \otimes q^{1}_{2} \cdots \otimes q^1_{t-1} \otimes q^2_{t} \otimes \cdots \otimes q^2_{T} \in \mathcal{Q}^{T}$ for all $2 \leq t \leq T-1$.
+In a sense, the set $\mathcal{Q}^{T}$ is large enough (unlike in the example considered in \citep[Appendix D]{Rie09}).
 In \citep [Definition 3.1]{ES03} the equivalent notion of rectangularity is introduced (see also \citep[Sections 3, 4]{ES03} for more details and a graphical interpretation). \\